 - Course will be led by experienced artists and administrators to advance the applicant’s professional public art development.

-- Artists must attend two Saturday sessions (Sep.
-9 and Sep.
-23, 2017), and complete an interim assignment.
+- Artists must attend all mentorship course sessions (dates TBD) and complete an interim assignment.

 PUBLIC ART SUPPORT SERVICES

 WHO: Individuals or firms that provide a combination of creative and technical services that can support the public art collection and delivery.